Black Death

 Snippet from Wikipedia: Black Death

 The origin of the Black Death is disputed.
-Genetic analysis suggests the Yersinia pestis bacteria evolved about 2,600 years ago in the Tian Shan mountains, on the border of present-day Kyrgyzstan and China.
+Genetic analysis suggests Yersinia pestis bacteria evolved approximately 7,000 years ago, at the beginning of the Neolithic, with flea-mediated strains emerging around 3,800 years ago during the late Bronze Age.
 The immediate territorial origins of the Black Death and its outbreak remain unclear, with some evidence pointing towards Central Asia, China, the Middle East, and Europe.
 The pandemic was reportedly first introduced to Europe during the siege of the Genoese trading port of Kaffa in Crimea by the Golden Horde army of Jani Beg in 1347.

 The following(s) have been registered under the category Black Death.